From representations of the rational Cherednik algebra to parabolic Hilbert schemes via the Dunkl-Opdam subalgebra: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Tudor Dimofte, Niklas Garner, Joel Kamnitzer, Oscar Kivinen, Ivan Losev, Alexei Oblomkov and Ben Webster for useful discussions.
 We would also like to thank Stephen Griffeth for comments on the relationship of this paper with some of his previous work.
-The work of E. G. was supported by the NSF grants DMS-1700814 , DMS-1760329.
-The work of M.~V.~was partially supported by the Simons Foundation Collaboration Grant for Mathematicians, award number 319233.
+We are grateful to Sean Griffin for spotting a gap in a previous proof of Proposition \ref{prop:gasf}.
+We would also like to thank the anonymous referees for their helpful suggestions on improving the organization and exposition of this paper.